xt0fer/ZCW-Interview-Problem1/README.md

 <h1>Problem 1</h1>
 Write a java program to replace certain characters from a string:

-Create one method that completes the task using iteration.
+    * Create one method that completes the task using iteration.
-Create one method that completes the task using recursion.
+    * Create one method that completes the task using recursion.

+UNIT TESTING IS MANDATORY !!!

 <b>Example:</b>